 So far we have considered DNA as something that's just sitting there, like a file in a hard drive from which we only read.
 But it's possible to interpret this genetic code in different ways, and this is the main mechanism by which cells end up being so different.

 The DNA double helix is spun around histones, another kind of protein (To make things more convoluted, there are different kinds of histones).
 This wrapped DNA plus some other ancillary proteins form together the chromatin molecule.
 Both the nucleotides itself and the histones can have their chemical structure altered without having the sequence of nucleotides changed, and these changes affect what genes get expressed -this is like writing meta-data to our source file.
-In the case of DNA,one way is sticking methyl groups to the DNA nucleotides, which typically will stop the gene from even being transcribed.
-The histones that are part of chromatin can also be methylated, for the same effect.
-Other forms of epigenetic modifications are possible, like (de)acetylation, similar to methylation but involving an acetyl group; we'll see in a moment a class of proteins, the sirtuin, that are directly involved in this process and are relevant to the aging process.
+In the case of DNA, one way is sticking methyl groups to the DNA nucleotides, which typically will stop the gene from even being transcribed.
+The histones that are part of chromatin can also be methylated, though here this mark can act both as a promoter or repressor of gene expression.
+Other forms of epigenetic modifications are possible, like (de)acetylation, similar to methylation but involving an acetyl group, which typically opens up the chromatin facilitating gene expression; we'll see in a moment a class of proteins, the sirtuin, that are directly involved in this process and are relevant to the aging process.

 It seems like the relevance of epigenetics to aging is higher than it was thought years ago.
 (Pal and Tyler (2016), Kane and Sinclair, (2019)), and David Sinclair in particular defends a theory of aging that puts it at the core of the issue.